daniel-pedrozo/daniel-pedrozo/README.md

 ## 🎯 Objective

-My experience in IT has led me to pursue a path in cybersecurity with a strong emphasis on Purple Team practices.
-I am actively studying both Blue Team (defensive) and Red Team (offensive) techniques to better understand the full attack lifecycle and enhance collaboration between both sides.
-My goal is to join a team where I can apply this dual perspective helping detect, prevent, and respond to threats while continuously improving security through adversarial simulations and defensive strengthening.
+I am pursuing a cybersecurity path with a strong Purple Team focus, studying both defensive (Blue Team) and offensive (Red Team) techniques.
+My goal is to apply this dual perspective to strengthen detection, response, and overall security posture within an organization.

 </br>

 ## ⚙️ Skills